The 9 Best Patient Engagement Strategies

 Psychographics can include:

-- Motivations
+• Motivations

-- Beliefs
+• Beliefs

-- Fears
+• Fears

-- Values
+• Values

-- Personality
+• Personality

-- Interests
+• Interests

-- Opinions
+• Opinions

-Social Determinants of Health (SDOH)
+Social Determinants of Health (SDoH)

 The environment in which a person lives, works, and plays can directly affect their health and view of healthcare.
-By segmenting patients by their social determinants of health (SDOH), healthcare providers can better tailor engagement to their patients’ world experience.
+By segmenting patients by their Social Determinants of Health (SDoH), healthcare providers can better tailor engagement to their patients’ world experience.

-Even within the same city, people can experience very different SODH.
+Even within the same city, people can experience very different SDoH.
 A patient who lives in an urban food desert or a more rundown or impoverished part of town has a different experience managing and maintaining their health than a similar patient from a more affluent part of town.

-3. Start Engagement Before a Patient Visits
+3. Start Engagement Before a Patient Visit

-If the first time your practice or facility thinks about a patient is when they first check in, you are already behind schedule with patient engagement.
+If the first time your practice or facility thinks about a patient is when they first check-in, you are already behind schedule with patient engagement.
 Before a patient meets with a doctor, you can start to build patient engagement.

 Simple pre-visit procedures like intake forms, clinical reminders, and appointment reminders start patient engagement.
 Sharing this information well before the patient ever arrives benefits both the doctor and the patient.

-Because the patient is not rushed to fill out intake forms in a waiting room and can fill out the necessary information in the safety of their own home, they can be more accurate and open about their medical history.
+Because the patient is not rushed to fill out intake forms in a waiting room and can fill out the necessary information in the safety and comfort of their own home, they can be more accurate and open about their medical history.
 Additionally, resolving paperwork before the appointment makes their intake significantly less stressful and streamlined, which improves patient satisfaction.

 For healthcare providers, early information allows them to be prepared for any questions or concerns from the patient.
 They have a full medical history to work with, which allows them to start addressing their current needs, rather than focusing the first 10 minutes on getting to know the patient’s history.